Zilu-Liu/Bayestrat/README.md

 Bayestrat first computes PCs based on a null data set (if PC data are not provided by users), then conducts association analysis for each SNP on the testing data set.
 Bayestrat provides inferences for effect sizes of SNPs, PCs, and other covariates based on the Markov Chain Monte Carlo (MCMC) samples from the posterior distribution.

 # Downloading
-The Bayestrat package can be downloaded from Github using R package devtools ([link here](https://cran.r-project.org/web/packages/devtools/index.html)).
+The Bayestrat package can be downloaded from Github using R package [devtools](https://cran.r-project.org/web/packages/devtools/index.html).
 ```{r,warning=FALSE,message=FALSE,results=F}
 library(devtools)
 install_github("Zilu-Liu/Bayestrat@main")
 ```

-If the dependencies are not automatically downloaded (especially for Windows users), please manually download these R packages as dependencies: flashpcaR ([link here](https://github.com/gabraham/flashpca)), data.table, rgl, coda.
+If the dependencies are not automatically downloaded (especially for Windows users), please manually download these R packages as dependencies: [flashpcaR](https://github.com/gabraham/flashpca), data.table, rgl, coda.